Vegan Lu Rou Fan (Taiwanese-Style Braised Pork Rice)

 • Handful of dehydrated nameko mushrooms soaked in 1 cup of hot water

-• 3 tbsps of soy sauce
+• 3 tbsps soy sauce

-• 1 tsp of black fermented beans
+• 1 tsp black fermented beans

-• 1.5 tsps of brown sugar
+• 1.5 tsps of brown sugar or 1 tbsp of agave if you want low-GI

 • 2 shallots sliced